-February is often the month of reckoning for people losing their grip on credit card debt: Your January bill may be bloated with holiday spending, debt realities ignored during the holidays re-emerge, and the new year has brought a chance for a fresh financial start.
+February is often the month of reckoning for people losing their grip on credit card debt: Your January bill may have been bloated with holiday spending and debt realities ignored during the holidays are emerging.
+So where do you turn first?

 So where do you turn first?